 Imagine the perfect scenario where you could reduce your chances of being hacked down to just one or two percent.
 That’d be the case if your architectural or engineering firm used every possible layer of email security.

 But how would you stay in business if you were putting all of your effort into online security every day?

-Thankfully, there are some common layers of online security AEC firms can adopt.
+Thankfully, there are some common layers of online security financial services firms can adopt.
 The key lies in putting them together in a way that best suits your operation.

 1. Multi-factor authentication